airbornelamb/vim-academic/README.md

 ## Extra

++ Use any of the CSS themes from the excellent [Markdown CSS](http://markdowncss.github.io/)
-Other functions should work as expected.
++ Other functions should work as expected.
 You can define key mappings for your own usage by editing the file `~/.vim/vimrc`, and you are certainly encouraged to do so.
 That's how you can get the most out of Vim.

-If you're looking for a quick tutorial to learn Vim, "[Learn Vim Progressively](http://yannesposito.com/Scratch/en/blog/Learn-Vim-Progressively/)" is a great one.
++ If you're looking for a quick tutorial to learn Vim, "[Learn Vim Progressively](http://yannesposito.com/Scratch/en/blog/Learn-Vim-Progressively/)" is a great one.